AyeshaAizaz/FYP-WisdomWings/README.md

 <li><b>Broadcast Sessions:</b> Fetches and manages broadcast session details for mentors and mentees.</li>
 <li><b>Real-Time Updates:</b> Ensures seamless data synchronization across the app.</li>
 </ul>

+## Technical Highlights
+<h3>Algorithms and Hosting:</h3>
+<li>Hosted on Azure for scalable and reliable performance.</li>
+<li>Utilizes AI algorithms like YouTube Ranking and cosine similarity for precise recommendations.</li>
+<h3>Database:</h3>
+<li>Firebase Realtime Database for storing and retrieving user and session data.</li>
+<li>Maintains a hierarchical structure for efficient querying and management of user, mentor, and course details.</li>
+<h3>Android App Development:</h3>
+<li>Developed in Java for a seamless, user-friendly experience.</li>
+<li>Integrated fragments for modular UI navigation, with the first fragment selected by default.</li>